The Great Mosque of Mecca

 Mount Arafat in Saudi Arabia is a key pilgrimage site for Muslims, known for the Day of Arafat during Hajj and its historical significance.

-Mount Arafat stands as a significant site for pilgrimage in Saudi Arabia, known especially for the Day of Arafat during the Hajj, when millions of Muslims stand in contemplative vigil.
+Mount Arafat is a significant site for pilgrimage in Saudi Arabia, known especially for the Day of Arafat during the Hajj, when millions of Muslims stand in contemplative vigil.
 The mountain is also referred to as Jabal ar-Rahmah, meaning 'Mountain of Mercy', due to the belief that the Prophet Muhammad delivered his Farewell Sermon to Muslims who had accompanied him for the Hajj towards the end of his life.
 At 70 meters high, it is a modest hill, but it is the act of standing on Arafat that is a central ritual of the Hajj pilgrimage.

 On the Day of Arafat, pilgrims gather at the foot of Jabal al-Rahmah, the pinnacle of Mount Arafat.
 This granite hill is a key location within the site, as it is believed to be the place where Adam and Eve were reunited on Earth and where Prophet Muhammad stood to deliver his sermon.
 Although climbing the hill is not a required ritual, many pilgrims choose to do so, seeking blessings and engaging in prayers.
 Visitors will find a white pillar atop the hill, marking the spot where Muhammad is said to have delivered his message.